uapi-group/specifications/specs/unified_kernel_image.md

-Note that all of the sections defined above are singletons: they may appear at most once, except for the `.dtb` section which may appear multiple times.
+Note that all of the sections defined above are singletons: they may appear at most once, except for the `.dtbauto` section which may appear multiple times.

 Only the `.linux` section is required for the image to be considered a Unified *Kernel* Image.